-Plovdiv is also a city of 7 hills (as is Rome), but one of the hills was actually destroyed, again by the communists!
+Plovdiv, Bulgaria is also a city of 7 hills (as is Rome), but one of the hills was actually destroyed, again by the communists!
 Read about it here.
-The streets of Plovdiv were then paved with it’s Syenite rocks.
+The streets of Plovdiv were then paved with its Syenite rocks.

 Roman Ruins of Plovdiv

 When you walk down the hill, follow the map until you come to the Roman Amphitheatre.
-This is almost on a similar scale to Ephasus (Turkey) and with Roman ruins this well preserved, I am surprised that Plovdiv is still so undiscovered by tourists.
+This is almost on a similar scale to Ephesus (Turkey) and with Roman ruins this well preserved.
+I am surprised that Plovdiv is still so undiscovered by tourists.

-You will then walk down past the Church of the Holy Mother of God on your way to the central shopping district.
-You can go inside for free to observe the classic Bulgarian Orthodox decoration, just be sure to respect that it is a religious place of worship (cover up and talking talking/camera/phones).
+You will then walk down past the Church of the Holy Mother of God.
+You can go inside for free to observe the classic Bulgarian Orthodox decoration.
+Just be sure to respect that it is a religious place of worship.

 As you approach the main high street, you will pass the Mosque which looks more like a Church – that’s because it used to be one!
-Religion was ever changing in Bulgaria due to it’s change of rule from Byzantine to Ottoman to Communist.
+Religion was ever-changing in Bulgaria due to it’s a change of rule from Byzantine to Ottoman to Communist.

 Street Art of Plovdiv